arbitraryexecution/forta-bot-templates/src/monitor-events/README.md

-# Admininstrative/Governance Events Bot Template
+# Monitor Events Bot Template

 This bot monitors blockchain transactions for specific events emitted from specific contract addresses.
 Alert type and severity are specified per event per contract address.
 An existing bot of this type may be modified